QuanyuTang/Notes-on-Erdos-Problem-451/README.md

 # Notes on Erdős Problem #451

-This repository contains my note:
+This repository contains the note:

 📄 [Full note PDF](Notes_on_Erdos_Problem_451_Density_and_Heuristics.pdf)